davesteele/comitup/README.md

 determine the IP address of the "Comitup Service", and browse to _http&#58;//&lt;ipaddress&gt;_.
 In most cases, this address will be _http&#58;//10.42.0.1/_

+If two wifi interfaces are available, the first will persistently remain the hotspot, and the second will get the external connection.
+When both are connected, forwarding and masquerading are enabled so that hotspot-connected devices can access external networks.

 [zeroconf]: https://en.wikipedia.org/wiki/Zero-configuration_networking
 [Android]: https://play.google.com/store/apps/details?id=com.melloware.zeroconf&hl=en
 [Windows]: http://hobbyistsoftware.com/bonjourbrowser